Keysight/cyperf/deployment/azure/terraform/azure_b2b_multiple_test_static_ips/README.md

 All the necessary resources will be created from scratch, including VPC, subnets, route table, Internet Gateway, Nat-gateway etc.

+Changing the azure agent module will enable you to add more than 1 IP per test interface. azure_agent module encapsulates all required resources (test, mgmt ,public ip and azure_machine) that a CyPerf agent uses.

 # Prerequisites

 - Latest version of Terraform installed. https://learn.hashicorp.com/tutorials/terraform/install-cli